Liam876/t-SNE_Project/README.md

 ## How to Use

-1. **Installation**: Create a new environment using the specifications file given.
+1. **Installation**: Create a new environment using requirements.txt file given.
 2. **Data**: Data generation notebooks included.
 Data might be uploaded to external database.
 3. **Running the Code**: For replecating the results shown in graphs, please download desired data files and change classifier.py files' path accordingly.